 Protecting your property

 Many small businesses operate from a home office, and a home is often one of the biggest assets a small business owner owns.
 If you’re a small business owner with home insurance, know that most homeowners’ insurance policies don’t automatically cover business-related damages or losses that occur in a home office.
-You’ll need to get small business property and general liability insurance to protect yourself against any business-related claims, such as slip and fall and theft.
+You’ll need to get home-based business insurance to protect yourself against any business-related claims, such as slip and fall and theft.
 Conduct an audit of your assets to see how a loss might affect your business, and to assess what type of coverage you’ll need to repair your property and replace your possessions.

 No matter what you do, you’re likely to incur a loss during your business’s lifetime.
 Unfortunately, there isn’t a full-proof safety net around liability, but there is protection.
 Commercial General Liability (CGL) insurance provides coverage for damages that your business may be found to be legally liable for, which are typically caused by bodily injury or property damage to third parties, including when you and your staff are conducting business off-site.